-In October 2017, we entered into a Third Amendment (Third Amendment) to the Loan and Security Agreement (the Credit Agreement) with Silicon Valley Bank (SVB) originally entered into in November 2015.
-Under the Third Amendment, we have increased the maximum principal commitment amount from \$5,000 to \$10,000.
+In February 2018, we entered into a Fourth Amendment (Fourth Amendment) to the Loan and Security Agreement (the Credit Agreement) with Silicon Valley Bank (SVB) originally entered into in November 2015.
+Under the Fourth Amendment, we increased the maximum principal commitment amount from \$10,000 to \$20,000.
 Our borrowing capacity is the lesser of the commitment amount or 80% of eligible accounts receivable.
-The Third Amendment extends the Credit Agreement one year.
-All outstanding borrowings owed under the Credit Agreement become due and payable no later than the final maturity date of November 2, 2019.
+The Fourth Amendment extends the Credit Agreement one year.
+All outstanding borrowings owed under the Credit Agreement become due and payable no later than the final maturity date of November 2, 2020.

-As of December 31, 2017, we had no outstanding borrowings, and we had availability under the Credit Agreement of approximately \$10,000.
-We had no outstanding borrowings at December 31, 2016, and had availability under the Credit Agreement of approximately \$5,000.
+As of December 31, 2018, we had no outstanding borrowings, and we had availability under the Credit Agreement of approximately \$20,000.
+We had no outstanding borrowings at December 31, 2017, and had availability under the Credit Agreement of approximately \$10,000.

-As of December 31, 2017, borrowings under the Credit Agreement bear interest at our option of one, two, three or six-month LIBOR plus a margin of 2.50% or an Alternative Base Rate (ABR), which is defined as the Wall Street Journal prime rate.
-We incurred a commitment fee (issuance costs) of \$25 upon entering into the Third Amendment.
-In addition, there is an unused line fee of 0.20% (20 basis points) under the Third Amendment.
-Commitment fees are included in prepaid expenses and other current assets and as amortized are charged to interest expense.
-During the year ended December 31, 2017 and 2016, respectively, interest expense was \$0 and \$205, respectively, and commitment fees expense and amortization was \$80 and \$321, respectively.
-For the year ended December 31, 2015, interest expense and commitment fees expense and amortization was not material.
+As of December 31, 2018, borrowings under the Credit Agreement bear interest at the current prime rate minus 0.25%.
+In the event of default, obligations shall bear interest at a rate per annum that is 3% above the then applicable rate.
+We incurred an amendment fee of \$50 upon entering into the Fourth Amendment.
+The amendment fee and other commitment fees are included in interest expense.
+During the years ended December 31, 2018, 2017 and 2016, respectively, interest expense was \$0, \$0 and \$205, respectively, and fees expense and related amortization was \$86, \$80 and \$321, respectively.